primus/primus/README.md

 The server function is only executed on the server side and receives 2
 arguments:

-1. A reference to the initialized primus server.
+1. A reference to the initialized Primus server.
 2. The options that we're passed in to the `new Primus(server, { options })` constructor.
 So the plugins can be configured through the same interface.

 The client receives the same arguments:

-1. A reference to the initialized primus client.
+1. A reference to the initialized Primus client.
 2. The options that we're passed in the `new Primus(url, { options })`
    constructor.
 So the plugin in configured through the same interface.